 - 1. Turn off the computer and disconnect the power cord from the electrical outlet and from the computer. - 2.
-Open the computer cover.
-See "Opening the cover" on page 10. - 3.
-Access the system board.
-See "Accessing system board components and drives" on page 12. - 4.
+Remove the computer cover.
+See "Removing the cover" on page 10. - 3.
+You might have to access the system board components.
+See "Accessing system board components" on page 12. - 4.
 Locate the battery.
 See "Identifying parts on the system board" on page 13. - 5.
 Remove the old battery.